django-getpaid/django-plans/docs/source/south.rst

 Working with South migrations
 =============================

 Because this project is designed with i18n and l10n in mind it supports translating some of model fields (e.g. plans names and descriptions).
-This feature is implemented using django-transmeta.
-Unfortunately this approach generate models on the fly - i.e. depending on activated translations in django settings.py transmeta generate apropriate list of translated fields for every text field marked an translatable.
+This feature is implemented using django-modeltranslation.
+Unfortunately this approach generate models on the fly - i.e. depending on activated translations in django settings.py it generate appropriate list of translated fields for every text field marked an translatable.

 This bring a problem that south migrations cannot be made for an app itself due to lack of possibility to frozen such dynamically generated model.
 However you can still benefit from south migrations using django plans using an apporach presented in this document.
 We will use a great feature of South module, which isaccesible via `SOUTH_MIGRATION_MODULES <http://south.readthedocs.org/en/latest/settings.html#south-migration-modules>`_ setting.